web3labs/ink-verifier-server/docs/TUTORIAL.md

 **Note:**

 If you have already verified the source code following the steps in [S1 - Verifiable Packages](#s1---verifiable-packages), you won't have the option to test out the metadata upload using the same contract.
-If you want to avoid compiling and uploading another contract, you can remove the verified source code in `<root-path>/ink-verifier-server/.tmp/publish/<codehash>/`
+If you want to avoid compiling and uploading another contract, you can remove the directory storing the verified source code in `<root-path>/ink-verifier-server/.tmp/publish/<codehash>/`

 ---